hey-simone/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-This repo contains sundry samples of Data Structures and Algorithm Exercises.
+This repo contains sundry samples of Data Structures and Algorithms Exercises.